Kieran-Tahir/introducing-data/README.md

 Basically what we are telling React here is:
 - Look into the sprintData array
-- Give each object the name 'sprint'
+- 'Map over' that array and give each object the name 'sprint'
-- For each of those sprints return a chunk of code that contains the values assigned to the 'name' key and the 'blurb' key.
+-  For each sprint go and return a chunk of code that contains the values assigned to the 'name' key and the 'blurb' key.
 This is just like what we did in Stage 2 but without the ```[0]``` array index position.
 Here we don't need to provide an index position because our Array.map() function is mapping out literally every object inside the array.

 Have a look in the browser to see if everything is working...
 If it is, nice work!
 You have successfully imported some data into a React component and displayed that data using an array method that returns a JSX element! 🔥🔥🔥